iphoneintosh/kali-docker/README.md

 ## Customization

 You can also build a custom image, i.e., if you want to use another Kali Desktop.
 If so, you can simply pass the Kali Desktop of your choice (i.e., `mate`, `gnome`, ...) as build argument.
 By default, the XFCE Desktop is configured.
 You may also edit the `Dockerfile` or `entrypoint.sh` to install custom packages.
 Also, you can specify different Kali Linux metapackages, i.e., `core`, `default`, `light`, `large`, `everything`, or `top10`.
-See [https://www.kali.org/news/major-metapackage-makeover/](https://www.kali.org/news/major-metapackage-makeover/) for more details and metapackges.
+See [https://www.kali.org/news/major-metapackage-makeover/](https://www.kali.org/news/major-metapackage-makeover/) for more details and metapackages.

 ```
 git clone https://github.com/iphoneintosh/kali-docker